-So, are significance tests at all useful?
-As indicated earlier, a high p value is a useful indication that our observed correlation is not particularly noteworthy.
-A high p value does not mean that the probability for truth of the hypothesis is low [see Eq.
-(2)].
-It just means that the observed correlation is easily consistent with null hypothesis \overline{H} , so that \overline{H} cannot be rejected.
-But the observed correlation could equally well be consistent with the hypothesis H; the p value simply contains no information either way.
-Occam's razor now tells us that we should not hypothesize a relationship for which there is no evidence.
+So are significance tests at all useful?
+As indicated before, a high p-value is a useful indication that our observed correlation is not particularly noteworthy.
+A high p-value does not mean that the probability for truth of the hypothesis is low, see Eq.
+2. It just means that the observed correlation is easily consistent with null-hypothesis \overline{H} so that \overline{H} cannot be rejected.
+But the observed correlation could equally well be consistent with the hypothesis H; the p-value simply contains no information either way.
+Occam's razor now tells us that we should not hypothesise a relationship for which there is no evidence.
 In this specific sense, a significance test can be a reasonable test for insignificance; it can be used for debunking spurious hypotheses.

-Oppositely, a low p value is not indicative of much at all except that the observed correlation is not very probable if the null hypothesis were true.
-There is a tentative, but unquantified and possibly incorrect, indication that the posterior odds for our hypothesis may have increased, as expressed by Eq.
-(6).
-But, especially in this case, which is often used as positive evidence for the hypothesis, any quantitative information assuming the null hypothesis is quite irrelevant.
+Oppositely, a low p-value is not indicative of much at all except that the observed correlation is not very probable if the null-hypothesis were true.
+There is a tentative, but unquantified and possibly incorrect, indication that the posterior odds for our hypothesis may have increased, as quantified by Eq.
+6. But especially in this case, which is often used as positive evidence for the hypothesis, any quantitative information assuming the null-hypothesis is quite irrelevant.

-A so-called significant correlation is meaningless in any practical sense; such a statement is a category error.
+A so-called 'significant correlation' is meaningless in any practical sense; such a statement is a category error.
 Significance tests of a single experiment alone cannot be used to provide quantitative evidence to support a physical relation.

 Acknowledgments.

-The author thanks Giles Harrison for his insightful discussions and Chris Ferro and Charles Elkan for their comments on the first draft.
+The author thanks R. G. Harrison for insightful discussions and Chris Ferro for comments on the first draft.
 Two anonymous reviewers are thanked for their contributions.